whoshere/drawit/drawit_readme.md

 Drawit has  no `undo` or `redo` button.
 But you can erase back to your background color using the eraser brush.
 The width of the eraser brush --- and, indeed, of almost all the non-PS brushes --- can be changed using the magic menu.
 For example, typing `10` or `20` (without quotes) into the menu will yield a rather large eraser, while typing only `1`, which is the default value, will yield a fine-stroke eraser.
 I might mention that you also can use the eraser as an ordinary brush, to create some special effects.

- To erase your entire drawing, type `xclear` (without quotes) in the magic menu.
+ To erase your entire drawing, type `xclear`  in the magic menu.
 This will clear the canvas back to your background color.

  I might mention that, at any time, you can change your background color by choosing a different color from the color-picker and then typing `b` in the magic menu.
 Changing your background color will not effect any of your artwork, although it is surprising how different your artwork may appear when placed atop a different background color.